Organic Baby Food vs Conventional: What’s the Difference?

 Back to raspberries – one carton is organic, the other is not.
 There is probably at least a $1.00 difference in price.
 While you know they are similar nutritionally, you also like the idea of providing food to your baby that’s low in synthetic pesticides.
 Are organic raspberries worth the $1.00 premium?

 Each year the Environmental Working Group (EWG), a non-profit organization, provides a Shopper’s Guide to Pesticides in Produce consisting of lists of produce high and low in pesticides.
-EWG analyses food samples from the Department of Agriculture and Food and Drug Administration, and in 2023 they analysed data from 46,569 samples of 46 fruits and vegetables.
+EWG analyses food samples from the Department of Agriculture and Food and Drug Administration, and in 2023 they analyzed data from 46,569 samples of 46 fruits and vegetables.
 These were then divided into lists based on the amount of pesticides present to help shoppers determine how to best spend their dollar on organic vs. conventional produce.
 Three lists are available including the Dirty DozenTM (highest in pesticides), Clean FifteenTM (lowest in pesticides), and those who did not make either list.

 A common theme with The Dirty DozenTM is that these foods have fairly thin or delicate outer skin.